 I am on sabbatical leave for all of the 2018-19 academic year.
 I will be away from my office most or all of that time.
 If you need to reach me, send me e-mail.

 My research focuses on human language learning, primarily in phonology.
 My main focus for the last several years has been the learning of phonological underlying forms.

-My new (Dec.
-2013) book is half phonological theory and half learnability: Output-Driven Phonology, Cambridge University Press.
+This book, which appeared in 2014, is half phonological theory and half learnability: Output-Driven Phonology, Cambridge University Press.

 Tesar, Bruce.
 2016.
 Phonological Learning with Output-Driven Maps Language Acquisition, DOI: 10.1080/10489223.2016.1223079.

 Tesar, Bruce.
 2015.
 Contrast in the Time of ODP.
 Talk, RULing X, Rutgers University.
 May 3, 2015.